-- 1. All nursing students must adhere to strict confidentiality of all patient/client/resident, student, agency, and healthcare team information always without exception, including but not limited to social media sites. - 2.
+- 1. All nursing students must adhere to strict confidentiality of all patient/client/resident, student, agency, and healthcare team information always without exception, including but not limited to social media sites.
+Facilities have stringent policies regarding photography and social media.
+Even if a photo does not contain HIPAA-protected information, taking pictures can violate the facility's rules and compromise privacy and confidentiality.
+To ensure we maintain good relationships with our clinical partners, please refrain from taking any photos inside clinical settings. - 2.
 Communication (verbal, electronic, or written) about clients and/or clinical experience that reveals any Patient Health Information (PHI) is a direct violation of privacy and confidentiality regulations and client rights. - 3.
-Any documents containing PHI may not leave the clinical facility. - 4.
-Removal of documents from facilities will result in a safety violation and removal from the program. - 5.
+Any documents containing PHI may not leave the clinical facility.

+- 4. Removal of documents from facilities will result in a safety violation and removal from the program. - 5.
 Failure to maintain the confidentiality of others will not be tolerated and may lead to immediate dismissal from the program without readmission privileges. - 6.
 Maintaining confidentiality of the patient/client/resident information supersedes the student's personal, religious, or cultural responsibilities. - 7.
 In addition, students are protected by Family Educational Rights and Privacy Act (FERPA) and should not be discussing the performance of other students with anyone without a need-to-know of information. - 8.
 Students should also not be sharing student ID numbers, usernames, and passwords with anyone as this information links to a student's personally identifiable information.